 We Only Want the Earth Artist Residency 1 Award

-A4 Sounds in partnership with Create: National Development Agency for Collaborative Arts and Transgender Equality Network Ireland (TENI) invite applications from trans, nonbinary, and gender nonconforming artists for a four-month residency award as part of the We Only Want the Earth 2020 programme.
+A4 Sounds in partnership with Create: National Development Agency for Collaborative Arts, Transgender Equality Network Ireland (TENI) and gender.RIP invite applications from trans, nonbinary, and gender nonconforming artists for a four-month residency award as part of the We Only Want the Earth 2020 programme.
 The residency will run from January to April 2020.
 The residency opportunity aims to support an artist based in Ireland to develop their arts practice.

 About We Only Want the Earth